mia-jinns/jinns/README.md

     - [Hyper PINNs](https://arxiv.org/pdf/2111.01008.pdf): useful for meta-modeling

 - Other
     - Adaptative Loss Weights are now implemented.
 Some SoftAdapt, LRAnnealing and ReLoBRaLo are available and users can implement their own strategy.
+See the [tutorial](https://mia_jinns.gitlab.io/jinns/Notebooks/Tutorials/implementing_your_own_PDE_problem/)

 - **Get started**: check out our various notebooks on the [documentation](https://mia_jinns.gitlab.io/jinns/index.html).